-The study builds on the pilot evaluation of English Mastery was conducted by The Brilliant Club which involved a total of 1700 pupils.
+The study builds on the pilot evaluation of English Mastery was conducted by The Brilliant Club which involved a total of 1700 pupils were involved.
 Of these, 851 pupils in seven schools received the intervention and completed GL's Progress Test in English (PTE) once a year over the duration of the intervention in Years 7, 8 and 9.
 In parallel, a group of 849 pupils in seven other schools made up the control group.
 The effect of the EM intervention was estimated at an additional four months of progress.
-The programme had similar effects for girls and boys but was particularly beneficial for pupils with lower prior attainment, and marginally more effective for non-Free School Meals (FSM) pupils5.
-This study builds on the pilot evaluation and is an RCT to evaluate the effectiveness of EM when delivered to Year 7 and Year 8 pupils.
+The programme had similar effects for girls and boys but was particularly beneficial for pupils with lower prior attainment, and marginally more effective for non-Free School Meals (FSM) pupils7.
+This study builds on the pilot evaluation and is a randomised controlled trial (RCT) to evaluate the effectiveness of EM when delivered to Year 7 and Year 8 pupils.